larsverp/Grocery-management/README.md

 # Easy inventorying tool for Picnic users

+**Disclaimer: This project is absolutely not meant to be a very pretty piece of code.
+This is only used for connecting ean code's to picnic id's**

 Picnic sadly doesn't use ean code's in their app.
 So with this 'easy' tool I add all my items from my order in my basket and start scanning everything that is not yet known with a cheap barcode scanner.
 It's not ideal, but especialy the 'hunting mode' is very nice to use.

 ## Setup Linux/Mac: